Elizabeth M. Greene

-Roman archaeology and social history; Western Roman provinces; Romanization and imperialism; Roman military, women and gender in antiquity; Latin epigraphy.
+Roman archaeology and social history, western Roman provinces, conquest and imperialism, cultural exchange, Roman military, women and families in the Roman world, Roman shoes and leather industries, Latin epigraphy.

 Select Recent Publications2017 (with A. Meyer) “The North Field excavations at Vindolanda: Preliminary report on the 2009-14 exploratory field seasons,” Mouseion Series III, Vol. 14: 197-251.